idmillington/cyclone-physics/Readme.md

 # Cyclone Physics

-The Physics engine that accompanies the book "Game Physics Engine Development" by Ian Millington
+The Physics engine that accompanies the book "Game Physics Engine Development" by Ian Millington.
+This version uses a modern conan/cmake based build system and should build out of the box on Windows and Linux systems.

 ## Requirements